Welcome to our website

 THIS WEEK AT SAINT MARTIN’S

-10.00 am Parish Mass for the 17th Sunday of Ordinary Time
+10.00 am Parish Mass for the 28th Sunday in Ordinary Time

 11.45 am Eucharistic Adoration